rafael-g-depaulo/obsidian-vault/RPG/R20/Paladins, Entities & Contracts/index.md

 ## Miracles
 Every entity has a set of miracles their Paladins can perform with their help.
 All miracles work like active abilities a Paladin may use by spending their Entity's energy (and usually also their own).
 Mecanically, this means that performing Miracles always spends FP, and sometimes also MP/HP (the MP cost of a Miracle is exempt from the Mana Tax).

+### Spells as Miracles
+Most miracles mechanically function as spells.
+When adding a spell as one of the miracles a god grants access to, it's recommended to make it's cost **(1 + orignal MP cost) FP**.
+So a cantrip would cost 1FP, a 1st level spell 2FP, a 6th level spell 9FP, etc.

+### Miracle casting attribute
+Many miracles involve a character's "miracle casting attribute".
+That attribute is determined when the contract is formed, and is usually either Presence or Sensibility.

+### Miracle DC
+The DC to resist your miracles is equal to **8 + proficiency bonus + Miracle casting attribute mod.**